-‘3 strikes’ sentencing reform leaves out Washington inmates
+Lifer inmates excluded from Washington ‘3 strikes’ change

 In Washington, second-degree robbery has one of the lowest seriousness levels of any crime on the three-strikes list, hypothetically encompassing anything from demanding money from a clerk to snatching a purse.

-At least 11 states including Washington have eased their three strikes laws since 2009, often removing property crimes from “strike” lists or restoring discretion to judges over previously mandatory life sentences.
+At least 11 states including Washington have eased their three- strikes laws since 2009, often removing property crimes from “strike” lists or restoring discretion to judges over previously mandatory life sentences.

 But lawmakers have also often been reluctant to make the three-strikes reforms retroactive: Out of the 11 only California has included such a clause, Lawrence said.

-In phone and email interviews, inmates among the 62 in Washington described how the reform raised their hopes — and the amendment dashed them.
+In phone and email interviews, inmates among the 62 excluded from the reform in Washington described how the reform raised their hopes — and the amendment dashed them.

 Among them is Devon Laird, age 54 and serving life on a robbery third strike.